Petar Raković

-Petar Raković (Serbian Cyrillic: Петар Раковић; born 17 February 1984) is a retired Serbian footballer and Serbian national youth team member who spent most of the career playing in United States, Norway, and Serbia top division.
+Petar Raković (Serbian Cyrillic: Петар Раковић; born 17 February 1984) is a Serbian retired footballer and Serbian national youth team member who spent most of the career playing in United States, Norway, and Serbia top division.
 Raković played alongside Dušan Basta, Boško Janković, Dejan Milovanović, Dragan Mrđa and Nemanja Obrić in the class of 1984 in one of the best classes in the history of the Red Star Belgrade youth system.
-In 2003, he was loaned to FK Radnički Kragujevac where he started every game in the season.
+In 2003, he was loaned to FK Radnički Kragujevac and started every game in the season.

 College career

 Alongside MLS goalkeeper Milos Kočić, Raković signed a national letter of intent to St. John's University, New York City, United States, in May 2005.
 He was a member of the 2006 St.John's University men's soccer team that went on a 20 days trip to Vietnam becoming the first intercollegiate team to visit the Vietnamese soil after the war.
 In a game against Vietnamese Premier League team FC Mitsustar Raković scored a nice goal from 30 yards to tie the match 2-2.
 In 2006, he won the championship ring of the Big East Conference.

 In the winter of 2007 Raković transferred to Stony Brook University, Long Island, New York.
 In the first season at the Seawolves, he became the captain of the team.
 He scored 2 goals in the 2007 season and lead the team in assists with 6.